nakarukatoshi/nakarukatoshi/README.md

 Contact me at [contact@nakalabs.net](mailto:contact@nakalabs.net). ;) 📧

+I also have a website available at [https://nakalabs.net](https://nakalabs.net)!

+It curently is a WIP, so be patient, please!

 ---

 PS: I don’t mess with piracy.
 Don’t ask me to crack a Windows license—I won’t do it.
 The key to real security is staying legal.
 Cracking means you're the product. ;)